jmnavarrol/bash-magic-enviro/README.md

 ### load Python3 *virtualenvs*<a name="virtualenvs"></a>
 **[python3-virtualenvs module](./src/bash-magic-enviro_modules/python3-virtualenvs.module):** Manages *Python3 virtualenvs* using your system Python version (this module looks first for `python3 --version` output; if it doesn't find it, it also tries `python --version`, in case it defaults to >=3.
 It requires [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/) to be installed (i.e.: `sudo apt install virtualenvwrapper`).
 Remember that, in order to *"activate"* virtualenvwrapper, you need to source its Bash control script, *virtualenvwrapper.sh* within your environment.
 An example has been added to [the bash_includes example](./docs/bash_includes.example).
-Make sure you set the the script's path accordingly to your system.
+Make sure you set the script's path accordingly to your system.

 See also [the included example](./example-project/virtualenv-example/.bme_env).